Trucking Heavy Equipment Between Houston and Dallas

 Can multiple machines move on one truck?

-Often, if combined dimensions and weight stay legal and securement points allow it.
-Otherwise use step-deck or RGN combinations.
+Often, if the combined dimensions and weight stay legal and the securement points allow it.
+When they do not, a step-deck or RGN combination splits the load safely.

 How do you protect high-value equipment?

-Engineered packing, tarping, shock and tilt indicators, and route-specific securement.
-Coverage via all-risk cargo insurance.
+With engineered packing, tarping, shock and tilt indicators, and route-specific securement, backed by all-risk cargo insurance.